slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Networking types: shark, dolphin, drowner.
 - Not what should I do next but who should you speak next?
 - What’s the most common question or problem you get asked about?
 Share the answer.
+- Avoid forcing connections.
+- Do not beg.
+Do not call twice.
+Do not explain yourself.
+Do not simp.
+Respect yourself.
+Do not insult yourself: If they reject you, they are not worthy of your presence.
+- shyness costs a fortune
+- The first time you meet people, treat them as well as you possibly can – after that, treat them as they treat you.
+- When you first meet someone, introduce yourself as a nobody, watch how they treat you, you will gauge their true character, you will understand how they treat others.
+- You don’t meet people by accident.
+There’s always a reason.
+A lesson or a blessing.
 -->

 Hints: